scotthmurray/knightd3-intermediate/README.md

 # knightd3-intermediate

-These code examples to accompany the online course “Intermediate D3” taught by [Scott Murray](http://alignedleft.com/) and offered by the [Knight Center for Journalism in the Americas](http://journalismcourses.org) at UT Austin, from October 26 to November 22, 2015.
+These code examples to accompany the online course “Intermediate D3 for Data Visualization” taught by [Scott Murray](http://alignedleft.com/) and offered by the [Knight Center for Journalism in the Americas](http://journalismcourses.org) at UT Austin, from October 26 to November 22, 2015.

 Examples are grouped by module, with each folder corresponding to a different module of the course.